 Crud rings became a problem when the venerable standard 209 primer's with so much more priming compound than percussion caps were introduced to muzzle loading.
 The crud ring forms near the breech (with BP and all its substitutes... except Blackhorn209).
 It's caused by the organic residue of Black Powder (and its first substitutes) mixing with the inorganic residue of the priming compound.

 The reduced powered inline muzzle loader 209's (Remington "Kleanbore", Winchester "777", CCI Inline muzzleloader, etc) were created to combat the "crud ring."
-The standard shotgun shell 209 primer is loaded with smokeless powder and it needs a bunch of priming compound to get it burning reliably.
-With muzzle loader 209's, the basic idea is to introduce less inorganic priming compounds because Black Powder and most of its substitutes are reliably ignited by lower charges than a typical shotgun 209 produced.
+The standard shotgun shell is loaded with smokeless powder and smokeless needs a bunch of priming compound to get it burning reliably.
+So standard 209's are pretty darn hot.
+With "muzzleloader" 209's, the basic idea is to introduce less inorganic priming compounds because Black Powder and most of its substitutes are reliably ignited by lower charges than a typical shotgun 209 produced.
 Reducing the inorganic contaminates makes less of a crud ring and makes it easier to clean the crud ring (when cleaning between shots).
-So that makes these muzzle loader primers hotter than a percussion/musket cap, but cooler than a standard 209 primer.
+So that makes these "muzzle loader" primers hotter than a percussion/musket cap, but cooler than a standard 209 primer.

 However, the logic runs a bit circular when looked at retroactively... guns were designed to use 209s in order to leverage their hotter ignition and hence become more reliable (and of course they were marketed as such and the industry made money).
 Then more black powder substitutes that were easily ignited, but had organic chemistry were introduced (777 etc, they were marketed as better than Black Powder and the market made money).
 But the guns became harder to reload/clean because of the crud ring... so the manufactures created "Inline Muzzle loader 209" primer's that aren't as hot but works well enough to ignite most powders and reduce the crud ring (and are marketed as cleaner, but not as less powerful... and the industry makes money).
-This frequently confuses folks new to the sport... intuition and a general desire to always have the most powerful stuff.
-So who would label their primers as less powerful?
-Folk would want to get the more powerful standard or magnum primer and use that wouldn't they?.
+This frequently confuses folks new to the sport... intuition says use the primers labeled 'muzzle loader' in your muzzle loader.
+Also a general desire to always have the most powerful stuff would mean folks wouldn't buy the "muzzle loader" primer if they knew it was less powerful: So who would label their primers as less powerful?
+Folk would want to get the more powerful standard or magnum primer and use that wouldn't they?

-Some folks stuck with more powerful standard primers and occasionally found that if they were shooting easy loading projectiles (aka obturating projectiles that don't seal well or lodge tightly in the barrel until deformed by powder combustion: power belts, bore lock MZ, minie balls, etc), that they lost accuracy with full power primers, but when they tried the muzzle loader primers the same loose bullets and powders grouped well.
-So they reasoned they were un-compacting the powder charge before it got fully burning with the more powerful primer.
+Some folks stuck with the more powerful standard primers,,, and occasionally found that if they were shooting easy loading projectiles (aka obturating projectiles that don't seal well or lodge tightly in the barrel until deformed by powder combustion: power belts, bore lock MZ, minie balls, etc), that they lost accuracy with the magnum or standard 209 primers, but when they tried the muzzleloader primers the same loose bullets and powders grouped well.
+They reasoned they were un-compacting the powder charge before it got fully burning with the more powerful primers.
 There's so many factors, who knows what the cause is, but the remedy seemed to be using the low powered primer when that rare case arose where full powered primers would not shoot accurately.
+This also reduced the crud ring.

-Why do I suggest that?
-First the muzzle loader specific 209's have always been about double the price of standard 209's.
+Why do I suggest that you try magnum or standard 209's before "muzzleloader" 209s?
+First, the muzzle loader specific 209's have always been about double the price of standard 209's.
 I assume that is because they just don't make as many.
 Second, if you can get it to work with more heat, then that seems better to me as more heat will compensate for other issues when you are in less than ideal situations... like its raining or snowing on a hunt and a big buck appears in front of you.

 Of course if they are using our kit to seal the breech, I always suggest they stay away from obturating projectiles and use sabots with Blackhorn209 and full powered or magnum primers..
 Our kits work with all 209's, and all black powder/substitutes.
 The real question is whether the propellent you chose is compatible with the projectile you choose.
-Blackhorn is not compatible with obturating projectiles.
+Blackhorn is not compatible with obturating projectiles and is not compatible with weaker "muzzle loader" primers.

 After reduced power "Muzzle loader 209's" came out Western Powders introduced BlackHorn209 (which is nitrocellulose based) and needs at least a standard 209.
 Nitrocellulose is inorganic and cleans up with solvents that also dissolve priming compound residue... so no more soap and water/Windex, no more crud ring, no more fouling in the barrel that builds up with each shot (though you can still get priming compound built up and blocking a breach plug's flash channel... you may need to pull and clean the priming compound residue from your breech plug every 10 or 20 shots or so).

-This further gets hard for the novice as most stores typically stock muzzle loader only things in the muzzle loader section, but if they have a reloading section that is where they put the standard or magnum 209 primers.
-Then guys who just want to shoot, hear that BH209 is better, or see a new thing on the shelf, and buy some along with the 'Muzzle loader primer" in the same muzzle loader section.
-Then try to shoot it in a leaky breech or with a projectile that isn't sealed setup... (nitro cellulose needs to be sealed/fully contained to burn properly, the simple answer is sabots... and yes there are other more experimental ways to seal a projectile that I won't address).
+This further gets hard for the novice as most stores typically stock muzzleloader only things in the muzzleloader section, but if they have a reloading section that is where they put the standard or magnum 209 primers.
+Then guys who just want to shoot, hear that BH209 is better, or see a new thing on the shelf, and buy some along with the 'Muzzleloader" primers in the same muzzleloader section.
+Then try to shoot it in a leaky breech or with a projectile that isn't sealed setup... (remember nitrocellulose needs to be sealed/fully contained to burn properly, the simple answer is sabots... and yes there are other more experimental ways to seal a projectile that I won't address).

 Because the gun is leaky... and/or they didn't clean the flash channel and burnt primer compound is clogging the breech plug, and/or the breech plug wasn't made to shoot blackhorn209, and/or the weaker muzzle loader primer is used... and/or the projectile isn't sealed (like Bore lock MZ's or powerbelts in some rifles)...
 Blackhorn209 bloopers, misfires, or hang fires, and folks get upset and blame the powder... when they should be blaming themselves for not reading/following the instructions on the bottle of BH209, and/or walking over to the reloading section and grabbing full powered primers.
 Or googling it and finding a thread here where I explain how to get it to work in an old muzzle loader built before BlackHorn209 was on the scene (like having us retrofit a vent liner into your old breech plug)... or...